bfg-s/admin-documentation/Writerside/topics/Simple-table.md

 # Simple table

-Is a separate component of the deligator class `\App\Admin\Delegates\Table`.
+Is a separate component of the deligator class `\Admin\Delegates\Table`.
 To create a table with arbitrary columns and rows using the `Table` component, you can follow either of these examples:
 ```php
 return $page->card(
 	$card->table(